Thank you! Your submission has been received!

 A critical clarification is that these benefits do not require quantum hardware.
 Today's hardware remains limited by noise and small qubit counts, and error correction is still an active research challenge.
 Instead, quantum-native logic can be executed on classical machines, providing practical, near-term advantages without relying on speculative hardware timelines.

 Quantum-inspired optimization does not promise exponential speedups or universal superiority.
 Instead, it offers more efficient search behavior in situations where classical heuristics struggle.
 By exploring landscapes in ways that account for correlations and by avoiding some forms of premature convergence, these methods often reach high-quality solutions more reliably on complex, constraint-heavy problems.
-They also sample a broader range of feasible space, improving diversity in solutions and reducing the sensitivity to initial conditions—an important factor in mission planning where robustness is as critical as optimality.
+They also sample a broader range of feasible space, improving diversity in solutions and reducing the sensitivity to initial conditions, an important factor in mission planning where robustness is as critical as optimality.

-These observations are consistent with theoretical insights: while NP-hardness cannot be bypassed, typical structured problems—especially those arising in mission operations—exhibit patterns where quantum-inspired models offer measurable improvements.
+These observations are consistent with theoretical insights: while NP-hardness cannot be bypassed, typical structured problems, especially those arising in mission operations, exhibit patterns where quantum-inspired models offer measurable improvements.
 This refinement reflects a responsible and grounded understanding of quantum algorithmic potential.

-6. Mission-Critical Use Cases
+Mission-Critical Use Cases for Quantum Optimization Algorithms

-Quantum-inspired optimization methods find particular relevance in domains where decisions are tightly coupled.
-In multi-target weapon–asset pairing, algorithms must evaluate combinations quickly while honoring timing, geometry, and risk constraints.
+In multi-target weapon-asset pairing, algorithms must evaluate combinations quickly while honoring timing, geometry, and risk constraints.
 Classical solvers often stall when these constraints interact; energy-based quantum formulations can navigate such coupled search spaces more effectively.

 In swarm path optimization, cooperative UAV behavior generates a large joint decision space where each agent's path affects others.
 Quantum-inspired approaches are better equipped to explore this correlated space without relying solely on local heuristics.

-Similarly, radar scheduling and sensor management involve resource conflicts, dwell times, and overlapping sectors.
+Radar scheduling and sensor management involve resource conflicts, dwell times, and overlapping sectors.
 These systems often exhibit constraint densities that make classical solvers unstable or slow, whereas quantum-inspired models encode these constraints more naturally into Hamiltonian structures.

 For launch window and payload planning, interdependencies between orbital geometry, thermal conditions, mass distribution, and mission goals create rugged landscapes.
 Quantum-inspired transitions enable more effective exploration of feasible mission configurations, particularly when trade-offs are subtle and interlinked.